-Appositive Nouns are like helpers in English Grammar.
-They add more information about a person, place, or thing.
+Appositive Nouns ae used to add more information about a person, place, or thing.
 Imagine you have a friend, let’s call him “Tom, the chef.”
 Here, “Tom” is the main person, and “the chef” is an appositive telling us more about Tom.
 Appositives Nouns Examples make sentences more interesting by giving extra details.
 So, if you want to talk about your friend, dog, or even a toy, you can use appositive nouns to share more about them.
 It’s like adding a little extra spice to your words, making them more fun and clear.

 What are Appositive Nouns?